UCTRONICS/U6143_HA/README.md

 # Use the tutorial

-1. click : Settings -> Add-ones.
+1. click : Settings -> Add-Ons.

    ![1](img/1.png)